railsfactory-abhiram/slate/source/index.html.md

 access_token| Should be sent through url  |  Required
           | Example Access Token: ssdfsdf7s87878sd878d87fd

-With the ***Access token*** provided in the url, the particular provider will be identified, and Categories of that particular provider will be sent.
+With the Access_token provided in the url, the specific provider will be identified, and available status items of that provider will be sent.

-## Create Ticket
+## Create new Message

 ```shell
     "http://connecticket.railsfactory.com/api/356kdpiamhkz7a43nu0e2ldr9/create_ticket"